Porting is when an existing Nationwide borrower moves home and transfers their mortgage product for the remainder of its term.

 To obtain an illustration for these applications, please complete the Manual Mortgage Illustration Request form.

 The full application will need to be posted to:

 Nationwide Building Society (IPA)

 Northampton Service Centre

 There are no product or booking fees when porting, but fees will apply to any new products taken as part of the new house purchase.

 Your client won’t have to pay the Early Repayment Charge (ERC) if:

 - they port the balance and terms of their product to the new loan for the remainder of the product deal period.

-- the balance ported is equal to the remaining balance on the existing mortgage (if they want to port part of their existing debt, an ERC will be payable on the balance that isn't ported), and are taking a new deal with Nationwide, or are porting and reducing their loan amount.
+- the balance ported is equal to the remaining balance on the existing mortgage (if they want to port part of their existing debt, an ERC will be payable on the balance that isn't ported), and are taking a new deal with Nationwide.
 Please refer to your client’s mortgage offer for more details.